Notes on the Geography of Peninsular India: Bangalore

 A mile away, a research organization that pays more attention to Indian esthetic traditions.

-A water-tower that strives to retain the elements of traditional Hindu architecture.
+A water-tower that strives to look traditional.

-Indians are not always prudes.
+Indians are not always prudish.

 A granite-slab fence becomes a billboard.